This might be suprising for many users

 users and application developers.

-development of Bricscad V8, there were great opportunities
+development of BricsCAD V8 from scratch, their were great opportunities

 to redefine the goals of V8 and to overcome old restrictions and